mcgill-a/dissertation/README.md

-# dissertation
+# Honours Project
-An Analysis of Neural Machine Translation Approaches for a Low-Resource Language (Scottish Gaelic)
+Neural Machine Translation for a Low-Resource Language